recursos-bitcoin/recursos-bitcoin.github.io/index.md

 If you prefer a shorter introduction, read and listen to the following:

-- [The Bullish Case for Bitcoin][bullish-case-book] by Vijay Boyapati
+- [La Tesis Alcista de Bitcoin][bullish-case-book] de Vijay Boyapati
 - [The Stories We Tell About Money][aantonop-stories] by Andreas Antonopoulos

 Further, everyone who is serious about trying to understand Bitcoin should start